Barbie Super Sports

 Barbie: Super Sports is a sports video game developed by Runecraft and published by Mattel Media for the PlayStation and Microsoft Windows.
 Players can choose to play as either Barbie, Teresa, Christie or Kira.
 Two sports are available: snowboarding and roller skating.

 Gameplay

 The PC version of the game consists of two sports, roller-blading and snowboarding.
 Upon selecting your name, character of choice (either Barbie, Teresa, Christie or Kira) your character appears in a shop where you buy your outfit for skating or snowboarding.
 Upon exiting the shop you get sent into a lobby where you get to enter four stages.
-Each four stages have a finish line which can only be reached by finishing certain criteria (i.e. collecting a certain amount of points) Within the stages you can get tickets which you can later use in the shop.
+Each four stages have a finish line which can only be reached by finishing certain criteria (i.e. collecting a certain number of points) Within the stages you can get tickets which you can later use in the shop.

 Reception

-GameFAQs gave Barbie: Super Sports a bad rating of 2.38 out of 5 overall, criticising the sound saying "The sound effects, certainly not fulfilling the quantity side of the quota and the quality side of things are debatable as well" but praised the graphics stating "The characters and backdrops combine together pretty well to create what is the highlight of the Barbie Super Sports package", despite little criticism saying "The animations are a bit blocky, sometimes moving as if they're living underwater and the main problem with the cast is that they're not quite big enough".
+Barbie Super Sports was given a 2001 Computer Software, & Games Award by the Canadian Toy Testing Council.